 Refer individuals and families who meet high-risk criteria to a family cancer clinic.

 Women who are at average or only slightly higher risk of familial breast and ovarian cancer do not require additional surveillance beyond the National Breast Cancer Screening Program and National Cervical Screening Program nor referral to a family cancer clinic.

 What do I need to know?

-Highly penetrant gene variants in BRCA1 and BRCA2 genes are associated with increased risk of several cancers, particularly breast and ovarian.
-These show autosomal dominant inheritance pattern.1,3 Pathogenic variants in BRCA1 and BRCA2 are associated with increased risk of other cancers including prostate (for men specifically) and pancreatic.
+Highly in BRCA1 and BRCA2 genes are associated with increased risk of several cancers, particularly breast and ovarian.
+These show pattern. in BRCA1 and BRCA2 are associated with increased risk of other cancers including prostate cancer and pancreatic cancer.

-The lifetime risk of breast cancer in Australian women is approximately one in eight.4 Inheriting pathogenic variants of the BRCA1 and BRCA2 genes increase the chance of developing breast cancer to about 70% (cumulative risk to 80 years of age).
-Despite this, BRCA1 and BRCA2 variants account for only about 5% of all breast cancer cases, because these variants are relatively rare.3–6
+The lifetime risk of breast cancer in Australian women is approximately one in eight.
+Pathogenic variants of the BRCA1 and BRCA2 genes increase the chance of developing breast cancer to about 70% (cumulative risk to 80 years of age).
+Despite this, BRCA1 and BRCA2 variants account for only about 5% of all breast cancer cases, because these variants are relatively rare.

 - multiple affected relatives on the same side of the family (maternal or paternal)

 - breast and ovarian cancer in the same woman